-Best known for relationship guidance, visit the Relate website for some great video content and advice on how to cope with a new baby from the change in relationship dynamics to family finances.
+Best known for relationship guidance, visit the Relate website for some great video content and advice on how to cope with a new baby from the changes in relationship dynamics, to family finances.

-You can find lots of advice and information from the NHS Start4Life website, on everything from breastfeeing to when your baby will have their first vaccinations, to starting solid foods.
+You can find lots of advice and information on the NHS Start4Life website, on everything from breastfeeding to when your baby will have their first vaccinations.

 You can breastfeed or bottle feed your baby.